b22237/sign-language-recognition/README.md

 ## Acknowledgements

 This project integrates parts of the Sapiens framework for human-centric vision tasks.
 Special thanks to the developers behind Sapiens for their open-source contributions.
-Dataset for frame info about signs used from here- https://github.com/hoangchunghien/Sign-Language-Recognition/blob/master/data